 Parking rules and regulations exist to maximize campus parking facilities, to help avoid congestion and to maintain safe driving conditions.

 Are daily or weekly parking permits available?

 Meter parking is conveniently located throughout campus to accommodate close proximity parking needs.
-The hourly rate of $.50 is a better value than a $6.00 citation issued to drivers of vehicles parked at expired meters.
-NOTE: a vehicle can be ticketed every two hours at an expired meter.
+The hourly rate of $.75 is a better value than a $10.00 citation issued to drivers of vehicles parked at expired meters.
+NOTE

 I have classes later in the evening, do I have to pay the full permit price?

-Parking Services offers an "L-after 3pm" permit to accomodate students with evening classes.
-This permit allows the student to park in any permit lot (except H and Z) after 3pm.
-The cost for the "L" decal is $50.35 (including tax) for the year.
+Parking Services offers an "L-after 2pm" permit to accomodate students with evening classes.
+This permit allows the student to park in any permit lot (except F, H and Z) after 2pm.
+The cost for the "L" decal is $85.00 (including tax) for the year.
 The permit does not allow you to park at meters, in disabled stalls, fire zones, or no-parking-areas.
-It is also valid ONLY after 2pm.
+L-permit is valid ONLY after 2pm.
 (Utilizing street parking and Lots that open up at 5pm are good alternatives to purchasing a permit.)

 I have classes later in the evening and don't want a permit, what can I do?

 Most permit lots are restricted to permit holders until 7pm, Monday-Friday.
 Lots A, E and R open up at 5pm.
 Meters are enforced until 7pm.

 (north of the smoke stack) When is the Parking Services office open?